Evizero/Augmentor.jl/docs/introduction/images.rst

 If you take a closer look at the dimension sizes, you can see that all we did in that example was add a new dimension of size ``1``, while not changing the other numbers.
-In fact we can add any number of practically empty dimensions.
+In fact we can add any number of practically empty dimensions, otherwise known as *singleton dimensions*.

 .. code-block:: julia